Diagnostic Medical Sonography

 Please see the Admissions Information Book below for program requirements, minimum eligibility requirements, applicant ranking criteria, and other important information for prospective students.

-A.A.S., Sonography Admission Information Book Fall 2023 Cycle
+Sonography A.A.S.
+Admissions Information Book Fall 2026 Cycle

 Admission Policy: Competitive

-Program Seats Available: 14 Abdominal Extended/OB & Gyn.
+Program Seats Available: 14 Abdominal Extended/Obstetrics and Gynecology.

 Program Length: Approximately 21 months